The Designers Republic

-The Designers Republic (also tDR, and styled as The Designers Republic™) is a British graphic design studio based in Sheffield, England, founded in 1986 by Ian Anderson and Nick Phillips.
+The Designers Republic is a British graphic design studio based in Sheffield, England, founded in 1986 by Ian Anderson and Nick Phillips.
 They are best known for electronic music logos, album artwork, and anti-establishment aesthetics, embracing "brash consumerism and the uniform style of corporate brands".
 Work by tDR is held in the permanent collections of the Museum of Modern Art and the Victoria and Albert Museum.

 The studio in its larger form closed in January 2009, with Anderson stating it would continue in a more "slimline" form.